big-data-lab-team/OrpailleCC/paper/paper.md

 frameworks such as Massive Online Analysis and WEKA achieve similar goals as OrpailleCC.

-OrpailleCC targets the classes of problems discussed in [@kejariwal2015], in particular Sampling and
+OrpailleCC targets the classes of problems discussed in , in particular Sampling and
 Filtering.
 Sampling covers algorithms that build a representative sample of a data stream.
-OrpailleCC implements the reservoir sampling [@reservoir_sampling] and one variant, the chained reservoir sampling [@chained_reservoir_sampling].
-Filtering algorithms remove the stream elements that do not belong to a specific set.
+OrpailleCC implements the reservoir sampling  and one variant, the chained reservoir sampling  Filtering algorithms remove the stream elements that do not belong to a specific set.
-OrpailleCC implements the Bloom Filter [@bloom] and the Cuckoo Filter [@cuckoo_filter], two well-tested algorithms that address this problem.
+OrpailleCC implements the Bloom Filter  and the Cuckoo Filter  two well-tested algorithms that address this problem.

 In addition to Sampling and Filtering, OrpailleCC provides algorithms for stream Classification and for stream Compression.
-The Micro-Cluster Nearest Neighbour algorithm [@mc-nn] is based on the k-nearest neighbor to classify a data stream while detecting concept drifts.
-The Lightweight Temporal Compression [@ltc] and a multi-dimensional variant [@ltcd] are two methods to compress data streams.
+The Micro-Cluster Nearest Neighbour algorithm  is based on the k-nearest neighbor to classify a data stream while detecting concept drifts.
+The Lightweight Temporal Compression  and a multi-dimensional variant  are two methods to compress data streams.

 All implementations rely as little as possible on functions provided by the